Home / Hotel reviews / One Aldwych hotel London: a Lion King-sized bite of luxury in a West End hotel

 One Aldwych is right at the heart of London’s West End

-It’s also the closest hotel to the highly-successful Lion King musical at the Lyceum theatre in Covent Garden.
+It’s also the closest hotel to the Lion King at the Lyceum theatre in Covent Garden.
 I could see the theatre entrance from my bedroom window and it made for a really lively buzz about the area.

 The view from my bedroom at One Aldwych hotel in Covent Garden